bwynants/weegschaal/README.md

 # weegschaal

-## Use Medisana BS444 scale with ESPHome in HomeAssistant
+## Use Medisana BS444 scale with ESPHome on ESP32 in Home Assistant

 ### how to setup